AdobeDocs/experience-platform.en/help/destinations/api/ad-hoc-activation-api.md

 The ad-hoc activation API allows marketers to programmatically activate audience segments to destinations, in a fast and efficient manner, for situations where immediate activation is required.

-This article illustrates the end-to-end workflow for activating segments via the ad-hoc activation API, including the segmentation jobs that take place before activation.
+The diagram below illustrates the end-to-end workflow for activating segments via the ad-hoc activation API, including the segmentation jobs that take place in Platform every 24 hours.

 ![ad-hoc-activation](../assets/api/ad-hoc-activation/ad-hoc-activation-overview.png)

-In practice, most users only need to [run the ad-hoc activation job](#activation-job), unless they need a more up-to-date segmentation.

 >[!NOTE]
 >
->Ad-hoc audience activation is only supported by batch destinations.
+>Ad-hoc audience activation is only supported by [batch file-based destinations](../destination-types.md#file-based).

 ## Guardrails {#guardrails}

 Keep in mind the following guardrails when using the ad-hoc activation API.

 * Each ad-hoc activation job can activate up to 50 segments.
 Attempting to activate more than 50 segments per job will cause the job to fail.
-* You can run up to 20 ad-hoc activation jobs per day.
 * Ad-hoc activation jobs cannot run in parallel with scheduled export jobs.
 Before running an ad-hoc activation job, make sure the scheduled export job has finished.
-See [destination dataflow monitoring](../../dataflows/ui/monitor-destinations.md) to keep an eye on each activation flow status.
+See [destination dataflow monitoring](../../dataflows/ui/monitor-destinations.md) for information on how to monitor the status of activation flows.
 For example, if your activation dataflow shows a **[!UICONTROL Processing]** status, wait for it to finish before running the ad-hoc activation job.

-## Getting started {#getting-started}
+* Do not run more than one concurrrent ad-hoc activation job per segment.

+## Segmentation considerations {#segmentation-considerations}

+By default, Adobe Experience Platform runs scheduled segmentation jobs once every 24 hours.
+The ad-hoc activation API runs based on the latest segmentation results.

+If you want to run segmentation jobs more frequently, and use their result for the ad-hoc activation API, please contact your Adobe representative.

-### Step 1: Prerequisites {#prerequisites}
+## Step 1: Prerequisites {#prerequisites}

 Before you can make calls to the Adobe Experience Platform APIs, make sure you meet the following prerequisites: